-- Level-headedness is requisite ONLY while attempting CAT questions
+- Level-headedness is a requisite ONLY while attempting CAT questions

 It is an indispensable life skill that needs to be cultivated.
 It will help purposeful MBA candidates conquer their highest aspirations, starting with CAT.

 - Quick-thinking abilities develop overnight

 They need to be fostered with patience, perseverance and determination and over sufficient period of time.
 Learn the tricks of the trade and not how to trick the trade.